-Sebastian Huebel is a PhD candidate in UBC’s Department of History, where his research concentrates on German-Jewish masculine identities in the 1930s.
-He holds a BA in history from Thompson Rivers University – Kamloops (2007) and an MA in history from the University of Victoria (2009).
-His thesis is on the Berlin and Vienna Philharmonics under the Third Reich.
+Sebastian Huebel holds a PhD in history from UBC, where his research concentrated on German-Jewish masculine identities in the 1930s.
+He also has a BA in history from Thompson Rivers University–Kamloops (2007) and an MA in history from the University of Victoria (2009).
+His thesis was on the Berlin and Vienna Philharmonics under the Third Reich.

-He was a teaching assistant at UVic and UBC for several courses on modern European history.
+Sebastian teaches at Alexander College and the University of the Fraser Valley.
+He was previously a teaching assistant at UVic and UBC for several courses on modern European history.
 At Thompson Rivers University, he worked for a number of language and culture programs and taught university-level study-skills courses.
 He was also an auxiliary history instructor at the College of the Rockies.

 His main areas of interest include 20th-century Germany and the history of the Holocaust and modern genocide.
 He immigrated to Canada from Germany with his family in 2003.